 While the pandemic might make things feel hectic right now, this slow time offers a great opportunity to work on our businesses even if we can’t work in them in the moment.
 Eventually, this time will pass and we’ll all be back in the swing of things.
 Taking time to work behind the scenes will make our practices stronger than ever once everything turns around.

-If you want more help improving your business, joining me and thousands of other practice leaders in my free Delivering WOW Facebook community!
+And if you want more help improving your business, join me and thousands of other practice leaders in my free Dental Boss Movement community!